ey1az/assignment2_dbs/README.md

 ## ER Diagram and Table Schema

 - Explore the ER diagram and table schema in the "ERDiagram-TableSchema" folder.
 This includes visual representations of the database structure and an Excel file detailing table schema with primary and foreign keys.

+## ⚠️ Disclaimer ⚠️

+This project is open for personal use, modification, and redistribution under the condition that **you do not claim it as your own work**.
+If you modify or distribute this project, you must provide proper attribution to the original creator (me) and clearly state any modifications made.

+By using this project, you agree to follow these guidelines and give credit where it's due.

+Thank you for respecting the effort that went into creating this project!